-I want to keep on trying something new and step up by utilizing various US Forces' programs.
+I want to keep on trying something new and step up by utilizing various US Forces' programs

 The reason why I decided to work at the United States Forces Japan Base was because US military families were very nice to me when I came to the Friendship Festival when I was a kid.
 I could not communicate at that time.
 But I started to be interested in different cultures since then, and when I had to make my decision as to what to do with my life, I decided to look for a job on the base.
+My first job on the base was as a "Counter Attendant" at the U.S. Naval Air Facility Atsugi for about 3 years.